Cissus discolor comes from the island of Java, where it’s found growing in the warm tropical rain forests.

 Fertilize every three to four weeks during these seasons.

-As this plant requires high humidity, misting helps keep the plant healthy.
+As this plant requires high humidity, a humidifier helps keep the air around the plant healthy.

 Soil and Transplanting

-Plant the discolor vine in rich potting soil with extra humus.
+Plant the discolored vine in rich potting soil with extra hummus.
+They do require rich and nutrient soil but also well-draining.

-Ensure the soil offers fast drainage and repot the plant every two years.
+Ensure the soil offers fast drainage and repot climbing begonia every two years.

-The begonia vine plant does not need grooming, but trimming helps shape the plant as it grows on a pole or trellis.
+The begonia vine plant does not need grooming, but trimming helps shape the plant as it grows on a pole or trellis or in a hanging basket.

 As the plant rarely flowers, buying seeds is the only way to obtain them.